-То Do this Zoom to the objects selected in a report 1.
-Hold down Z .
-2. Click a row that contains an ID number.
+То Do this Zoom to the objects selected in a 1.
+Hold down Z . report 2.
+Click a row that contains an ID number.
 Tekla Structures zooms to the corresponding objects in the active model view.
-Fit the work area to include only the objects selected in a report 1.
-Hold down F .
-2. Click a row that contains an ID number.
+Fit the work area to include only the 1.
+Hold down F . objects selected in a report 2.
+Click a row that contains an ID number.
 Tekla Structures zooms to the corresponding objects in the active model view.

-Create a report (page 177)
+Create a report (page 182)